Wendy Whiteley: Brett Whiteley's will and other matters

 Brett's will became the subject of a major legal dispute.
-Janice Spencer claimed she had lived with Brett for the last five years of his life, and produced a will leaving the estate to her.
+Janice Spencer claimed she had lived with Brett for the last five years of his life, and produced a will that left the estate to her.
 Arkie Whiteley claimed that her father had hand-written a revised will after his divorce, leaving everything to her, but that the piece of paper was lost.
-Ultimately, the New South Wales Supreme Court found in Arkie's favour, but permitted Janice Spencer one painting, a large erotic portrait of herself, Sunday Afternoon, Surry Hills, which Brett had painted in 1988 at the height of their relationship.
+Ultimately, the Supreme Court of New South Wales found in Arkie's favour, but permitted Janice Spencer one painting, a large erotic portrait of herself, Sunday Afternoon, Surry Hills, which Brett had painted in 1988 at the height of their relationship.
 A shortage of money forced her to sell it in 1995, and it attracted $239,000 at auction.
-Spencer moved to Byron Bay and wrote a book The Last Five Years with Brett Whiteley, which was never published.
-She died of a heroin overdose in Brisbane, Queensland in August 2000, aged 41.

 Arkie's first marriage, to Christopher Kuhn, ended in divorce.
 Arkie left Wendy the bulk of the artworks she had inherited from Brett, and those works as well as Wendy's own collection of Brett's paintings and artefacts became the genesis of the Brett Whiteley Studio.
-Before her death, Arkie had commenced negotiations with the Art Gallery of New South Wales for them to take over and manage the studio, and these negotiations were later successfully concluded by Wendy.
+Before her death in 2001, Arkie had commenced negotiations with the Art Gallery of New South Wales for them to take over and manage the studio, and these negotiations were later successfully concluded by Wendy.